Skip to content

 The avatar menu also has a Sign out action.

-This section reflects the workspace you’re currently active in.
-Switch workspaces via the workspace selector at the top of the sidebar; the This Workspace section updates immediately.
+This section reflects the workspace you’re currently focused on.
+Switch workspaces from the navigator at the top-left of the sidebar; the workspace settings update to match.

-• Workspace name — what shows up in the switcher and shared conversations.
+• Workspace name — what shows up in the navigator and shared contexts.

 • MCP Connection — your workspace ID, copyable.
-Use this as the X-Workspace-Id header when connecting external MCP clients (Claude Desktop, VS Code, Cursor, etc.).
-See Connecting External Clients for setup.
+Use it when wiring up external MCP clients (Claude Desktop, VS Code, Cursor).
+Note that the /mcp endpoint is identity-bound and does not require a workspace header.
+See Connecting External Clients.

-• Workspace Instructions — custom instructions injected into every conversation in this workspace, on top of organization-wide policies.
-Markdown editor with an 8 KB cap.
-Workspace admins (or org admins/owners) can edit; everyone else can read.
+• Workspace Instructions — custom instructions injected into every conversation focused on this workspace, on top of any organization-wide policy.
+Workspace admins (or org admins/owners) can edit; everyone else reads.

-Read-only list of who belongs to this workspace and their role (admin / member).
-To add or remove members, organization admins manage workspace membership from the Organization → Workspaces view.
+The list of who belongs to this workspace and their role.
+Membership for any workspace can also be managed by organization admins from Organization → Workspaces.

 Per-bundle settings for the apps installed in this workspace.
-Apps appear here only when their author has registered a settings panel — otherwise the bundle has no settings UI to surface.
+An app appears here only when its author registered a settings panel — otherwise the bundle has no settings UI to surface.

 Some apps support custom instructions of their own — saved guidance the agent picks up whenever you’re using that app.
-Whether an app supports this is up to the app author.
-When supported, the editor appears inside that app’s settings panel; storage and validation are owned by the app, but the platform reads the saved text on every conversation turn and includes it in the agent’s system prompt — same way bundle-author docs describe it from the other side.
+When supported, the editor appears inside that app’s settings panel; the app owns storage and validation, and the platform includes the saved text in the agent’s system prompt on every turn.
+See the bundle-author docs for the other side of this.

 Choose which AI models the agent uses across every workspace: